75% of Lynn & Chelsea students don't

 advance to college

-La Vida Scholars is a free college prep program in Lynn, MA.
+La Vida Scholars is a free college prep program in Lynn & Chelsea, MA.

 We help match students with the best colleges for their futures with minimal debt.